rsanchez/mo_variables/README.markdown

 For earlier versions of EE, use [version 1.1.7](https://github.com/rsanchez/mo_variables/tree/v1.1.7).

+***Installation for ExpressionEngine 3.0+***
+* Copy the /system/expressionengine/third_party/mo_variables/ folder to your /system/user/addons/ folder
+* Activate extensions and enable the Mo' Variables extension
+* Go to extension settings and enable the Mo' Variables that you want to use

+***Installation for _legacy_ ExpressionEngine 2.x***
 * Copy the /system/expressionengine/third_party/mo_variables/ folder to your /system/expressionengine/third_party/ folder
 * Activate extensions and enable the Mo' Variables extension
 * Go to extension settings and enable the Mo' Variables that you want to use